 Forming A New Substantive Law Section

-Forming a new section requires a core group of approximately 6-10 people.
+Forming a new section requires a core minimum group of 10 people.
 Organizational meetings can be held at the Bar office.
 An interim chairperson should be selected until such time as regular elections can be held.
 The names of all interested persons should be forwarded to the Board of Governors along with a letter requesting the formation of a new section.
 The Board will vote on the matter at its next regularly scheduled meeting.
 See sample letter. (pdf)

 Bar Support for Sections

 CLE: Once a CLE topic is approved by the CLE Director, the Director and the CLE Coordinator provide administrative and logistical support for presenting the program.
 The CLE Director develops a budget for each CLE and administers the program.
-The Section provides members to assist in planning and presenting the topic and developing materials
+The section provides members to assist in planning and presenting the topic and developing materials

-For additional information on forming a section please call JoAnne Baker, Section Coordinator, at 907/272-7469 (fax: 907/272-2932).
+For additional information on forming a section please contact the Section Coordinator at email@example.com or 907/272-7469 (fax: 907/272-2932).
 The Alaska Bar Association is located at 840 K Street, Suite 100, Anchorage, AK 99501.
-E-Mail: email@example.com